Summary of Key Points

 There are around 130,000 archaeological monuments located all across the State which are protected under the terms of the National Monuments Acts 1930 to 2014.
 In many cases, there may be no surviving above ground remains and it may not be immediately apparent that there is the site of a protected monument at a particular location.

-The locations of recorded monuments are identified on the website of the National Monuments Service of the Department of Culture, Heritage and the Gaeltacht, www.archaeology.ie.
+The locations of recorded monuments are identified on the website of the National Monuments Service of the Department of Tourism, Culture, Art, Gaeltacht, Sport and Media, www.archaeology.ie.

 Who is responsible for granting consents and licences under the National Monuments Acts?

 Only the Minister for Culture, Heritage and the Gaeltacht is authorised to grant consent to use a metal detector for archaeological purposes within the State and to license archaeological excavations.
 There is no other form of legal authorisation or approval to detect for archaeological objects.
 Detection consents and licences are only given to named individuals for specific sites.
 Licences are never issued collectively or through an intermediary.

 You do not have a Ministerial consent to detect or any other authorisation to use a metal detector for archaeological purposes as a result of any of the circumstances below:

 - your membership of any organisation or body;

 - l your level of training in the use of metal detectors;